asdf-format/asdf/docs/asdf/features.rst

         with open('content.asdf', 'wb') as fd:
             fd.write(new_hdulist['ASDF'].data.tostring())

-The special ASDF extension in the resulting FITS file looks like the following.
-Note that the data source of the arrays uses the ``fits:`` prefix to indicate that the data comes from a FITS extension.
+The special ASDF extension in the resulting FITS file contains the following data.
+Note that the data source of the arrays uses the ``fits:`` prefix to indicate that the data comes from a FITS extension:

 .. asdf:: content.asdf

-To load an ASDF-in-FITS file, first open it with ``astropy.io.fits``, and then pass that HDU list to `~asdf.fits_embed.AsdfInFits`:
+To load an ASDF-in-FITS file, simply open it using `asdf.open`.
+The returned value will be an `AsdfInFits` object, which can be used in the same way as any other `AsdfFile` object.

 .. runcode::

-    with fits.open('embedded_asdf.fits') as hdulist:
-        with fits_embed.AsdfInFits.open(hdulist) as asdf:
+    with asdf.open('embedded_asdf.fits') as asdf_in_fits:
-            science = asdf.tree['model']['sci']
+        science = asdf_in_fits.tree['model']['sci']

 .. rubric:: Footnotes